Moore gets goal in OT, Hischier scores as Devils top Sens

+OTTAWA, Ontario (AP) — Nico Hischier got his first NHL goal amid a memorable rally for the New Jersey Devils.

-OTTAWA, Ontario (AP) — John Moore scored 1:20 into overtime and the New Jersey Devils used three straight goals to beat the Ottawa Senators 5-4 in overtime Thursday night.
+John Moore scored 1:20 into overtime and the Devils used three straight goals to beat the Ottawa Senators 5-4 in overtime Thursday night.

-No. 1 draft pick Nico Hischier scored twice for New Jersey.
+Hischier, the No. 1 pick in this year's draft, scored twice for New Jersey.
 The Swiss center's opening goal was the first of his NHL career.

+"It was a big goal for our team at the moment and a moment I'm sure he'll remember for a long time," Devils forward Taylor Hall said.
+"It's fun to be a part of those moments, especially with a guy who's going to be in the league as long as he is."

 Kyle Palmieri and Marcus Johansson also scored for the Devils, who improved to 4-0-0 on the road and 6-1-0 overall.
 It's New Jersey's best start since going 6-1-0 in 2002-03.

+"There's no quit in here and we were able to regroup and come back with a strong third and get some good bounces to lead us into OT," Moore said.

 Cory Schneider allowed four goals on 24 shots before leaving with a lower-body injury.
 Keith Kinkaid started the third period and stopped nine shots.
-Taylor Hall chipped in with four assists.
+Hall chipped in with four assists.

 Kyle Turris, Derick Brassard, Alex Burrows and Tom Pyatt scored for the Senators, and Craig Anderson made 41 saves.